Tafoni

+Tafoni (singular: tafone) are cavities that develop in granular rock.

-Although various definitions can be found in the scientific literature, tafoni (singular: tafone) are commonly defined as small (less than 1 cm) to large (greater than 1 m) cavity features that develop in either natural or manmade, vertical to steeply sloping, exposures of granular rock (i.e., granite, sandstone) with smooth concave walls, and often round rims and openings.
+Although there are various definitions in the scientific literature, tafoni are commonly defined as small (less than 1 cm) to large (greater than 1 m) cavity features that develop in either natural or manmade, vertical to steeply sloping, exposures of granular rock (i.e., granite, sandstone) with smooth concave walls, and often round rims and openings.
 Recognized subcategories of tafoni include honeycomb, stonelace, alveolar (less than 2 cm), sidewall, basal, nested, and relic tafoni.
 It is also commonly synonymous with nido d’ape roccioso in Italian.

 The etymology of the word tafoni is unclear.
 Tafoni may come from the Greek word taphos, tomb, or it may stem from a Corsican or Sicilian word for holes, taffoni, or from tafonare meaning to perforate.
 The earliest known publication of the term tafoni was in 1882.

 Distribution

 Tafoni often occur in groups that can riddle a hillside, cliff, or other rock formation.
-They typically develop in siliceous, either coarse-grained (sandstone) or coarsely crystalline (granite) rock types.
+They typically develop in siliceous, either coarse-grained (sandstone) or coarsely crystalline (granite), rock types.
 They also have been observed in lacustrine silts, tuffs, and conglomerates.
 They can be found in all climate types, but are most prolific in salt-rich environments, such as deserts and coastal zones.
-They have been found across the Earth, with dramatic forms found in the Jodhpur-Ajmer section of India's Thar Desert, Petra, Jordan, Coastal California and Australia, and even in the Arctic regions, and Antarctica.
+They have been found across the Earth, with dramatic forms found in the Jodhpur-Ajmer section of India's Thar Desert, Petra, Jordan, Coastal California, and Australia, and even in the Arctic regions and Antarctica.
 The common factors in the environments in which they are found are high salt concentrations and frequent or occasional desiccating conditions.